Hootenanny

-A hootenanny is a party involving music in the United States.
+A hootenanny is a freewheeling, improvisatory musical event in the United States, often incorporating audience members in performances.
 It is particularly associated with folk music.

 Etymology

-Placeholder
+Meanings

 Hootenanny is an Appalachian colloquialism that was used in the early twentieth century U.S. as a placeholder name to refer to things whose names were forgotten or unknown.
-In this usage it was synonymous with thingamajig or whatchamacallit, as in: "Hand me that hootenanny."
+In this usage, it was synonymous with doohickey, thingamajig or whatchamacallit, as in: "That hootenanny that she shovels her bread with—that long-handled majigger, you know" (from Sim Greene: A Narrative of the Whisky Insurrection [1906]).

-Party
+Folk music performance

-Hootenanny was also an old country word for "party".
+Hootenanny is also a rural word for "party" or get-together.
 It can refer to a folk music party with an open mic, at which different performers are welcome to get up and play in front of an audience.

-Folk music use

-According to Pete Seeger he first heard the word hootenanny in Seattle, Washington in the summer of 1941 while touring the area with Woody Guthrie.
+According to Pete Seeger he first heard the word hootenanny in Seattle, Washington, in the summer of 1941 while touring the area with Woody Guthrie.
 It was used by Hugh DeLacy's New Deal political club to describe their monthly music fund raisers.
 After some debate the club voted in hootenanny, which narrowly beat out wingding.
 Seeger, Woody Guthrie and other members of the Almanac Singers later used the word in New York City to describe their weekly rent parties, which featured many notable folksingers of the time.
 In a 1962 interview in Time, Joan Baez made the analogy that a hootenanny is to folk singing what a jam session is to jazz.

 Events

-During the early 1960s at the height of the American folk music revival, the club Gerdes Folk City at 11 West 4th Street in Greenwich Village started the folk music hootenanny tradition every Monday night, that featured an open mic and welcomed performers known and unknown, young and old.
-The Bitter End at 147 Bleecker Street continued the folk music hootenanny tradition every Tuesday night.
+During the early 1960s at the height of the American folk music revival, the club Gerdes Folk City at 11 West 4th Street in Greenwich Village started a folk music hootenanny tradition every Monday night.
+It featured an open mic and welcomed a broad variety of performers.
+The Bitter End at 147 Bleecker Street—not far from Gerdes—continued the folk music hootenanny tradition every Tuesday night.

 A weekly hootenanny has been held during the summers at Allegany State Park most years since 1972.

-The Hootenanny is an annual one-day rockabilly music festival held at the Oak Canyon Ranch in Irvine, California, which also incorporates a vintage car show.